thedanielvogelsang/vehicle_api/README.md

     rake db:migrate
   ```

-  visit XXXX and follow the instructions using the below username and password (also found in database.yml)
+  visit https://github.com/n8barr/automotive-model-year-data and follow the instructions using the below username and password ***instead of root***

   clone their repo in a different place on your computer; cd into it (i like to open two different bash windows, one for mysql, and the other for my Rails app);